-Lots of people cycle in Bristol, bringing great benefits to themselves, and to the city.
+Lots of people cycle in Greater Bristol, bringing great benefits to themselves, and to the city.
 But two thirds of people consider cycling too risky for them.
 They want protection from intimidating motor traffic.
 They know that sharing with pedestrians can be uncomfortable for both.
-The only proven way to open cycling for all is to provide a continuous and dedicated cycling network, to ‘Triple A’ standards – for All Ages and Abilities.
+The only proven way to enable cycling for everyone is to provide a continuous and dedicated cycling network to ‘Triple A’ quality standards – for All Ages and Abilities.
+We need low traffic Liveable Neighbourhoods where we live, learn, shop and play.

 This is the work of our Space for Cycling action group.
-It means setting out a positive vision, proposing radical ideas, and speaking up for cycling.
-The S4C group meets every month, uses a forum, and an issues map.
+It means setting out a positive vision, lobbying for change, and speaking up for cycling.
+The S4C group meets regularly and uses a Slack to keep in touch.
 Introduce yourself to get involved.
 Remember that most campaigning is done not through the formal group but by individuals getting stuck in to an issue that concerns them, using this useful information.

 Space for Cycling means: